Collections

 Monotype Print

 A monotype print is one that is not duplicated.
 There is only one of each.
 I make monotype prints with both oil based and watercolour ink, building up the image on a sheet of plastic by either painting or wiping away the ink.
-The plate is printed onto damp paper.
+The plate is printed onto damp paper, in single or multiple layers.
 Sometimes, sufficient ink remains after the first print, to allow for a faint ghost to be printed too.
+I have recently forayed into screen print monotype, and in this case, an image is painted onto a screen and the ink is pulled through the screen onto the paper below.

 Multiple Layer Linocut